-A look inside, The Art of Banksy
+A look inside, the art of Banksy

 Renowned for his stencilling technique, Banksy is one of the most mystifying and controversial street artists of our time.
 Combining dark humour with underlying political messages and confronting social themes, Banksy’s work has appeared all over the world, from New York to (allegedly) Tauranga New Zealand, yet his identity still remains the art world’s best kept secret.